-Overseas expansion of the leak prevention technologies, water treatment technologies, non-open-cut pipe laying and renovation technologies, and other outstanding advanced technologies and systems possessed by Japan's water-infrastructure-related businesses and others will be advanced through public-private partnership including financial assistance and technological cooperation.

-- In the field of water resources, overseas expansion of Japan's water-infrastructurerelated businesses will be advanced through public-private cooperation utilizing Japan's experience and expertise in realizing stable supplies of safe, high-quality water and improvements to natural rivers and urban environments through integrated water supply management, while also using the public abilities and technological power of the Japan Water Agency. - Overseas expansion of Japan's outstanding technologies and experience will be advanced through public-private cooperation by helping counterparty countries to adopt Japan's expertise related to topics such as appropriate operation and management of waterworks and sewer systems as well as development of organizational structures, legal systems structures, and other subjects related to improving water governance. - Through means such as water-related project feasibility studies, field demonstration studies, and seminars in countries in Asia and other regions, overseas expansion of water businesses will be advanced proactively by Japanese businesses and local public agencies. - Through proactive, leading participation in the process of international standardization in water fields such as water reclamation, sludge treatment and disposal, and rainwater management, establishment of international standards to enable appropriate assessment of Japan's technologies will be advanced. - Through combination of structural measures to prevent and lessen water-related disasters and disaster-related system development such as observation and warning systems, tangible and intangible measures will be implemented in an integrated manner, along with other measures such as effective use of dams and other existing facilities, to expand Japan's outstanding technologies and systems overseas through public-private cooperation.
+- Overseas expansion of the leak prevention technologies, water treatment technologies, non-open-cut pipe laying and renovation technologies, and other outstanding advanced technologies and systems possessed by Japan's water-infrastructure- related businesses and others will be advanced through public-private partnership including financial assistance and technological cooperation. - In the field of water resources, overseas expansion of Japan's waterinfrastructure-related businesses will be advanced through public-private cooperation utilizing Japan's experience and expertise in realizing stable supplies of safe, high-quality water and improvements to natural rivers and urban environments through integrated water supply management, while also using the public abilities and technological power of the Japan Water Agency. - Overseas expansion of Japan's outstanding technologies and experience will be advanced through public-private cooperation by helping counterparty countries to adopt Japan's expertise related to topics such as appropriate operation and management of waterworks and sewer systems as well as development of organizational structures, legal systems structures, and other subjects related to improving water governance. - Through means such as water-related project feasibility studies, field demonstration studies, and seminars in countries in Asia and other regions, overseas expansion of water businesses by Japanese businesses and local public agencies will be proactively promoted. - The formulation of international standards ensuring that Japan's technologies are appropriately evaluated will be promoted through Japan's active and leading involvement in the international standardization process, including TC224 (Drinking water, wastewater and stormwater systems and services), TC275 (Sludge recovery, recycling, treatment and disposal), and TC282 (Water reuse) of the International Organization for Standardization (ISO). - Through combination of structural measures to prevent and lessen waterrelated disasters and disaster-related system development, such as observation and warning systems, tangible and intangible measures will be implemented in an integrated manner, along with other measures such as effective use of dams and other existing facilities, to expand Japan's outstanding technologies and systems overseas through public-private cooperation.

-9. Water-cycle-related human-resources development
+10. Water-cycle-related human-resources development